If you’re a Nashville local with friends and family coming out of the woodwork to visit, this guide will come in handy.

-This is a list of StyleBlueprint’s favorite things to do when we are hosting visitors looking for fun things to do in Nashville.
-Most things are concentrated near downtown as that’s typically where our visitors want to be.
-But, we’ve provided a few reasons to explore beyond Lower Broad (which means the lower section of Nashville’s most prominent downtown street, Broadway.)
-But, no, we don’t mention peddle taverns or party buses …
+This is a list of our team’s favorite things to do when we’re hosting visitors looking for fun things to do in Nashville.
+Most are concentrated near downtown, as that’s typically where our visitors want to be.
+But, we’ve also provided plenty of ways to explore beyond Lower Broad (the lower section of Broadway, the honky-tonk-lined main drag downtown).
+And, no, we don’t mention pedal taverns or party buses …

-SB TIP: Do NOT rent a car.
-Just take a Lyft or Uber wherever you go.
-Parking is costly and you’ll likely be drinking — two reasons not to drive.
+SB TIP: Don’t rent a car unless you’re planning to drive outside of town.
+Just Uber or Lyft.
+Parking downtown is costly, and if you’ll be drinking, that’s two great reasons not to drive.

 - See if you have what it takes to solve the mental puzzle and escape your room at The Escape Game.

-- Or, combine drinking and eating with golf at Top Golf.
+- Or, take a few swings at Top Golf.

 Love sports?

 Nashville has plenty.
-From the Tennessee Titans for football, to the Nashville Predators for Hockey, to the Nashville Sounds for minor league baseball (and fireworks every Friday night!), to the newest addition: the Nashville Soccer Club, Nashville has knows how to cheer on the hometown team like no other city.
+From the Tennessee Titans for football and Nashville Predators hockey to Nashville Sounds baseball and the Nashville Soccer Club, Nashville knows how to cheer on the home team like no other city.

 Is it pouring rain or super hot?